pmndrs/react-three-fiber/api.md

-  resize = undefined            // Resize config, see react-use-measure's options orthographic = false          // Creates an orthographic camera if true noEvents = false              // Switch off raytracing and event support pixelRatio = undefined        // You could provide window.devicePixelRatio if you like invalidateFrameloop = false   // When true it only renders on changes, when false it's a game loop updateDefaultCamera = true    // Adjusts default camera on size changes onCreated                     // Callback when vdom is ready (you can block first render via promise)
+  resize = undefined            // Resize config, see react-use-measure's options orthographic = false          // Creates an orthographic camera if true noEvents = false              // Switch off raytracing and event support pixelRatio = undefined        // Default: 1.
+Use window.devicePixelRatio, or automatic: [min, max] invalidateFrameloop = false   // When true it only renders on changes, when false it's a game loop updateDefaultCamera = true    // Adjusts default camera on size changes onCreated                     // Callback when vdom is ready (you can block first render via promise)